personalrobotics/ada_feeding/README.md

 python3 src/ada_feeding/start.py
 ```

-In a browser, access `127.0.0.1` (if on the same device serving the web app), or the IP address of the device hosting the web app (if on a different device connected to the same network).
+In a browser, access `127.0.0.1` (if on the same device serving the web app), or the IP address of the device hosting the web app (if on a different device connected to the same network, e.g. a cell phone connected to the LOVELACE_5g network).
 You should now be able to run the system!
 Note that upon startup, the watchdog is in a failing state until the e-stop is clicked exactly once, allowing the system to verify that it is connected and working.

 To close, run `python3 src/ada_feeding/start.py -c`